lammps/lammps/doc/src/Modify_style.rst

   contributed.
-For header files containing a ``SomeStyle(keyword, ClassName)`` macros it is required to have this macro embedded with a pair of ``// clang-format off``, ``// clang-format on`` comments and the line must be terminated with a semi-colon (;).
+For header files containing a ``SomeStyle(keyword, ClassName)`` macros it is required to have this macro embedded with a pair of ``// clang-format off``, ``// clang-format on`` comments and the line must be terminated with a semicolon (;).
 Example:

   .. code-block:: c++